 But he's got to keep his shareholders sweet.
 The prospect of profits sustain his share price, and without that investor confidence, it weakens the ability of SSE to invest in new generating and transmission capacity.

 And that's where today's trading update treads carefully into some interesting territory.

 In listing all the ways in which the Perth-based company's plans are being thwarted or delayed, those words "keeping the lights on" creep in.

 They're often seen within the industry as unnecessarily alarmist, but of course, they are the means of grabbing the attention of consumers and politicians.

-That is: you may not like those prices from its brands Scottish Hydro, Southern Electric and Swalec, but if government and regulators don't get their act together, SSE and the other Big Six companies aren't going to be able to deliver energy reliably in the future.'Not encouraging'
+That is: you may not like those prices from its brands Scottish Hydro, Southern Electric and Swalec, but if government and regulators don't get their act together, SSE and the other Big Six companies aren't going to be able to deliver energy reliably in the future.